USFWS/secas/blueprint.md

 ### Input data

-Draft Version 4.0 of the Southeast Blueprint integrates the following plans:
+Version 4.0 of the Southeast Blueprint integrates the following plans:

 - The Florida Blueprint 1.3: [Learn more and access the data in the Blueprint 1.3 Gallery on the Florida CPA](https://flcpa.databasin.org/galleries/20b5bfb654ee426b84165e9228c4009c)
 - The South Atlantic Conservation Blueprint 2.2: [Learn more about the South Atlantic Blueprint](http://www.southatlanticlcc.org/blueprint/) and [access the data on the South Atlantic CPA](https://salcc.databasin.org/datasets/c04c8229467f49e88f8774346a17052a)